ruben-sj/ruben-sj/README.md

 *I build practical tools, automations, and workflows that make everyday tasks faster and cleaner.
 My work focuses on scripting, system design, AI-assisted utilities, and clear, practical workflows.*

-- 🚀 Currently exploring automation, workflow design, and AI-assisted development
+- 🚀 Currently: Exploring automation, workflow design, and AI-assisted development
-- 👨‍💻 Working on small tools that improve everyday productivity
+- 👨‍💻 Working on: Small tools that improve everyday productivity
-- 🎯 Interested in structure, clarity, and practical problem-solving
+- 🎯 Interested in: Structure, clarity, and practical problem-solving
-- 👨 Work: Today I work as a [private tutor][website]
+- 👨 Work: Today I work as a [private tutor][privatundervisning homepage]
 - ⚡ Fun fact: I'm quite colourblind and therefore have to come up with smart ideas around workflow and universal design

 ---

 ### 📂 Portfolio
+- [AHK Productivity Suite]
+- [Bad Bots]

-- New repos coming soon
+- More project coming very soon

-*👉 [Link to full portfolio coming soon][website 2]*
+*👉 [Link to portfolio]*

 ---